c2FmZQ/tlsproxy/examples/synology-dsm/README.md

 * Go to: `File Station`
 * Create a new directory somewhere and make it accessible to user tlsproxy.
 * Create a subdirectory named `config` and save your `config.yaml` file there.
-Make sure they are readable by user tlsproxy.
+Make sure it is readable by user tlsproxy.

 ## Create the container manager project